iq9/nesta/README.md

       # Source code
     </pre>

-To see supported lanaguage-name's, type this at a Shell prompt after installing UV:
+To see supported language name's, type this at a Shell prompt after installing UV:

     uv -l syntax